Vaibhav-Aditya/Sticky-DO/README.md

 [](https://reactjs.org/)
 [](https://nodejs.org/)

 Sticky-DO is a full-stack web application that brings the simplicity of sticky notes to the digital world, combined with powerful to-do list functionalities.
 It's designed to help you organize your thoughts, tasks, and reminders in a visually intuitive way.
-Demo: https://eclectic-rabanadas-b8dd11.netlify.app/
+Demo: https://eclectic-rabanadas-b8dd11.netlify.app/ Backend API: https://sticky-do.onrender.com

 -----